 How to Maintain Customer Relationships and Build Loyalty

-According to a recent Square study in the US, 63% of customers said the number one thing that keeps them loyal to a business is great customer service.
+According to a Square study, 63 percent of customers said the number one thing that keeps them loyal to a business is great customer service.
 Since customers are your greatest asset, it’s important to ensure they’re happy.

-A five percent increase in customer retention can boost profits up to 95%, according to a study by Bain & Company.
+A five percent increase in customer retention can boost profits up to 95 percent, according to a study by Bain & Company.
 So, satisfied, loyal customers equal a healthy business.